zhan4429/Bell_Application/Core/source/ansys/ansys.rst

 Description
 ~~~~~~~~
 This module loads the ANSYS software suite.
+Note: Users may experience reduced functionality, including model size restrictions, unless a research license is used.

 Versions and Dependencies
 ~~~~~~~~